-- transit\bins (array\like, shape (N,2)) Wavelength bins, where wavelength\bins[i][0] is the start wavelength and wavelength\bins[i][1] is the end wavelength for bin i. - transit\depths (array\like, length N) Measured transit depths for the specified wavelength bins
+- transit\bins (array\like, shape (N,2)) Wavelength bins, where wavelength\bins[i][0] is the start wavelength and wavelength bins[i][1] is the end wavelength for bin i. - transit\depths (array\like, length N) Measured transit depths for the specified wavelength bins

 - transit\errors (array\like, length N) Errors on the aforementioned transit depths - eclipse\bins (array\like, shape (N,2)) Wavelength bins, where wavelength\bins[i][0] is the start wavelength and wavelength\bins[i][1] is the end wavelength for bin i. - eclipse\depths (array\like, length N) Measured eclipse depths for the specified wavelength bins - eclipse\errors (array\like, length N) Errors on the aforementioned eclipse depths - fit\info (FitInfo object) Tells us what parameters to freely vary, and in what range those parameters can vary.
-Also sets default values for the fixed parameters. - include\condensation (bool, optional) When determining atmospheric abundances, whether to include condensation. - plot\best (bool, optional) If True, plots the best fit model with the data - \\nestle\kwargs (keyword arguments to pass to nestle's sample method)
+Also sets default values for the fixed parameters. - include\condensation (bool, optional) When determining atmospheric abundances, whether to include condensation. - plot\best (bool, optional) If True, plots the best fit model with the data - nlive (int) Number of live points to use for nested sampling - \\dynesty\kwargs (keyword arguments to pass to dynesty's NestedSampler)

-Returns result - This returns the object returned by nestle.sample The object is dictionary-like and has many useful items.
-For example, result.samples (or alternatively, result["samples"]) are the parameter values of each sample, result.weights contains the weights, and result.logl contains the log likelihoods. result.logz is the natural logarithm of the evidence.
+Returns result - This returns dynesty's NestedSampler 'results' field, slightly modified.
+The object is dictionary-like and has many useful items.
+For example, result.samples (or alternatively, result["samples"]) are the parameter values of each sample, result.logwt contains the log(weights), result.weights contains the normalized weights (this is added by PLATON), result.logl contains the ln likelihoods, and result.logp contains the ln posteriors (this is added by PLATON). result.logz is the natural logarithm of the evidence.